ChathuraHettiarachchi/CustomFolderStructure/README.md

 # CustomFolderStructure
 This will provide custom folder structure, custom activity module to your Android Studio.

+<b>NOTE : Please use this template only to create new project.
+Since this will create entire project structure, this is not suitable for making new activity when using Android Studio.</b>

 <img height="680" align="right" src="https://cloud.githubusercontent.com/assets/13764097/22727685/3638edea-ee00-11e6-8b01-6635b251ba98.png">
 This mobule will initialize a project with custom made folder set which will help you to manage your Android project in a good manner.
 DatabaseManager.java already implemented.
 Sample alert, callbacks have included.
 Some files contain neccessary codes, imports and gradle dependecies in comments.
 Feel free to update this template :)